PPBDS/tutorial.helpers/vignettes/details.md

 **make_new_q_with_answer** is an add-in function that creates a question exercise that does have an answer to display with correctly formatted labels and general structure.

-## Discussion of Tutorials

-Let's discuss the six broad categories of tutorials which we might add, especially to chapters 5 through 11.

-First, we can just do more examples.
-Use different data with a different question, but all the same steps as in the chapter itself.
-Such examples will generally, like 082, do two analyses: one with all the data (to show the truth) and one in which representativeness fails in a way which we define, thereby showing how we can be led astray.
-Last step is to compare the answers from these two approaches, thus emphasizing the importance of humility.

-Second, stand-alone tutorials on useful topics, like text modeling or networks or rtweet or whatever.
-These could go in any chapter and would not be restricted to having X number of parameters.

-Third, we could cover many other model families, again perhaps not worrying too much about whether or not they have the "right" number of parameters.
-Simplest here would be other stan_glm families.
-That is, show a weird data set in which the outcome variable is something that should be fit with poisson or something, and then use family = poisson.
-Goal would be to emphasize that there are many possible models.

-Fourth, expanding on the above, we might have some machine learning examples.
-After all, a machine-learning model is just a different kind of black box, not different conceptually than a linear or logistic model.
-We could fit a machine learning model on chapter 8 scenarios.
-Even though there are way more than three parameters in such models, they still can (I think!) be made to work in cases with just one input variable.

-Fifth, real world data science examples which do not hide the messy complexity of the world.
-I guess that these would be a lot like the overview tutorials, but with 30 minutes of data cleaning first.
-These might also explicitly assume that you have done all the other tutorials in the chapter and that, therefore, we do not need to walk you through how to estimate a `stan_glm()` with five baby questions.
-Instead, the questions would be, not really harder, but messier.

-Sixth, tutorials about interpreting parameters.
-We could have one of these in every chapter from 6 onward.
-These could be short!
-They would only cover parameter interpretation, perhaps only using the models which were used in the chapter.

-Obviously, we could also combine these in various ways.
-Upon reflection, we should save the machine learning examples for later chapters in which we have several righthand side variables.
-Indeed, we could have three machine learning tutorials in chapter 11.

-### Later tutorials in later chapters

-The first tutorial for each of the later chapters is easy.
-Just do more or less exactly what the chapter does.
-Recall that, one day, we expect to incorporate those questions directly into the chapter itself.
-So, the more that it just forces students to type in the same commands as in the chapter, the better.
-But, for the most part, the chapters are not that long!
-There is only about one tutorial worth of material.

-What do we do for the other 5 or so tutorials for each chapter?
-Good question!
-Honestly, I am not sure.
-Here are some ideas:

-* The second tutorial could be very similar to the first -- and, therefore, to the chapter.
-Just use a different variable(s) and/or a different tibble, but answer the same sorts of questions in the same way.

-* Don't be repetitive in the written questions.
-It is fine, in the first tutorial for each chapter, to ask students to write a definition of the Preceptor Table.
-Indeed, we should always have that question in each first tutorial.
-But, we don't want that question in each of the 5 tutorials for a single chapter.

-* Use written questions which do require different answers depending in the data/variable used.
-We can't resuse "Define a Preceptor Table" because that question has the same answer every time.
-Consider a different question:

-> Write a paragraph which explores reasons why we should **not** consider the Preceptor Table and our data set as being drawn from the same population?

-That is a good question, not least because it needs a different answer for each data science problem we confront.
-Another good example:

-> Write a paragraph explaining why, even though the data is not a random sample, we may still consider it to be "respsentative" enough to move forward?

-Again, this requires a different answer for each new tibble.

-* We don't usually (ever?) ask questions about the four Cardinal Virtues directly.
-They are simply a pedagogical device we use to help students organize their work.
-But we do ask written questions about the key concepts (population, representativeness, validity) in each and every tutorial.
-These are difficult concepts with no "right" answers.
-We need to wrestle with them every week.

-* A tutorial after the first might do a very similar exercise but with three differences.
-First, it can go faster, given that students have already seen the basics fairly slowly in the first tutorial.
-Second, it can add some complexity, make the modeling problem just a little more difficult than the basic case.
-Third, it can add some new magic.
-Perhaps it grabs data using a new package instead of just using another boring data set from **primer.data**.
-Perhaps it creates a nicer plot with some geoms we have not used before.

-* I will distribute the problem sets we used last semester.
-Turning them into tutorials might work well.
-But always remember that tutorials are easy, while problem sets are hard.
-So, we need to split up a big problem set question into 15 exercises and then walk the students slowly (and with hints) through those 10 exercises.

-* Maybe there are easy ways, in tutorial 2 or 3, to take the problem we solved in tutorial 1 and have it loosen the assumption that the data we have is representative of the population.
-This is a nice assumption to loosen since it is never true.
-I am not sure how one would do this . . .

-* If the main example is the chapter is one which uses a linear model, then tutorial 2 could use a logistic model and then tutorial 3 could use the third kind of model (which we have not chosen yet).
-Similarly, if the chapter (and first tutorial) does a predictive mode, then tutorial 3 should do a causal model.

-* The last tutorial might, in some sense, try to set the stage for the next chapter, provide a teaser for what we are learning next.

-* Another type of tutorial is one which uses fake data which has been manipulated to violate the assumptions which students are making.
-Show them Preceptor's Posterior and compare it to their own.

-## Miscellaneous topics

-**install_only_binary_packages** is a function that updates the user's .Rprofile file to only download the binary version of packages.
-The reason of this function is that students are often prompted to download from the source of the packages, which we do not want to happen.
-Therefore, by changing the .Rprofile to only downloading binary packages, students can only download from CRAN.

-The `copy-code-chunk`, `info-section`, and `download-answers` are [imported](https://community.rstudio.com/t/include-custom-code-chunks-from-separate-files/109216) into each tutorial.
-The actual Rmd of these sections are saved in the `inst/child_documents` folder.
-Note that the `setup` code chunk must come before all of them.

 ## Permanent objects